rvarago/tokio-util-codec-compose/README.md

 For some decoding patterns, you can leverage the compositional operations provided by this library, you can build complex decoders out of simpler building blocks that you can develop, test, and reason about, in isolation.

-Decoding a SOCKS v4 CONNECT request with no validation interleaved with decoding:
+As an example, here's a decoder for SOCKS v4 CONNECT requests with validation interleaved with decoding:

 ```rust
 use tokio_util_codec_compose::{